SterkrMW/osmw-web/REGISTRATION_SETUP.md

 ## Features

+- **Discord Authentication**: Users must authenticate with Discord before registering (required)
 - **Email Support**: User accounts now include email addresses
 - **Password Security**: Passwords are hashed using the same method as the game server
-- **Duplicate Prevention**: Checks for existing usernames and email addresses
+- **Duplicate Prevention**: Checks for existing usernames, email addresses, and Discord accounts
 - **Input Validation**: Comprehensive validation for usernames, emails, and passwords
 - **Age Verification**: Requires users to confirm they are 18+ years old
 - **Terms Acceptance**: Users must accept terms of service